hpcaitech/Open-Sora/README.md

     <a href="https://raw.githubusercontent.com/hpcaitech/public_assets/main/colossalai/img/WeChat.png"><img src="https://img.shields.io/badge/微信-加入-green?logo=wechat&amp"></a>
 </div>

-## Open-Sora: Towards Open Reproduction of Sora

-**Open-Sora** is an **open-source** initiative dedicated to **efficiently** reproducing OpenAI's Sora.
-Our project aims to cover **the full pipeline**, including video data preprocessing, training with acceleration, efficient inference and more.
-Operating on a limited budget, we prioritize the vibrant open-source community, providing access to text-to-image, image captioning, and language models.
-We hope to make a contribution to the community and make the project more accessible to everyone.
+## Open-Sora: Democratizing Efficient Video Production for All
+We present **Open-Sora**, an initiative dedicated to **efficiently** produce high-quality video and make the model, tools and contents accessible to all.
+By embracing **open-source** principles, Open-Sora not only democratizes access to advanced video generation techniques, but also offers a streamlined and user-friendly platform that simplifies the complexities of video production.
+With Open-Sora, we aim to inspire innovation, creativity, and inclusivity in the realm of content creation.

 ## 📰 News

-* **[2024.03.18]** 🔥 We release **Open-Sora 1.0**, an open-source project to reproduce OpenAI Sora.
+* **[2024.03.18]** 🔥 We release **Open-Sora 1.0**, our first open-source project for video generation.
-Open-Sora 1.0 supports a full pipeline including video data preprocessing, training with
+Open-Sora 1.0 supports a full pipeline of video data preprocessing, training with
 <a href="https://github.com/hpcaitech/ColossalAI"><img src="assets/readme/colossal_ai.png" width="8%" ></a> acceleration,
 inference, and more.
 Our provided checkpoint can produce 2~5s 512x512 videos with only 3 days training.